Skip to content

 • Dual Architecture Support: Automatically generates both 32-bit and 64-bit API declarations, with PtrSafe support for 64-bit Office, ensuring seamless compatibility across Office versions.

-• Secure Initialization: Includes logic to safely locate and bind to your satellite DLLs, preventing “DLL not found” errors.
+• Secure Initialization: Includes logic to safely locate and bind to your satellite DLLs in the bin\ subdirectory, preventing “DLL not found” errors.

 • The VBAPL_* API: Provides 20 high-level functions for core tasks like code execution, license validation, and online activation.

-VBA Padlock Studio offers multiple ways to get the bridge code into your Office document:
+For advanced scenarios, the Create VBA Bridge dialog offers several ways to get the bridge code into a document yourself:

-1. Direct Injection (Recommended): Click Inject Into Office to have the Studio automatically open your document and insert/update the module for you.
+1. Direct Injection: Click Inject Into Office to have the Studio automatically open your document and insert/update the module for you.

-2. Module Export: Export the code as a standard .bas file for manual import into complex projects.
+2. Module Export: Export VBA Module saves the code as a standard .bas file for manual import into complex projects.

-3. Clipboard Sync: Quickly copy the entire module source to manually paste it into the VBA Editor (Alt + F11).
+3. Clipboard Sync: Copy Code To Clipboard lets you paste the module source straight into the VBA Editor (Alt + F11).